 - Create a spread of cheeses and match with crackers

 - Apples, pears, grapes, strawberries, blueberries and Kiwis

 - Lots of chocolates

 Just about any meal you can imagine can be made into the perfect picnic, just prepare it in a way that can be kept cool for a few hours.
-With spring just around the corner use these recipes as jumping points for great meals on the go!
+With spring just around the corner, use these picnic recipes as jumping points for great meals on the go!